aws/aws-lc/tests/ci/cryptofuzz/README.md

 ```
 ./run-cryptofuzz.sh DEPLOY
 ```
+Afterwards, you will get two stack outputs.
+One of them is the API Gateway Endpoint link, while the other is the name of the Secret in SecretsManager that holds the SSH public key.
+To finish setting up the CI, add the public key to your GitHub account, and setup a GitHub Webhook using the API Gateway Endpoint link.

 To destroy all AWS resources created above, run command:
 ```
-# This command does not delete S3 and ECR, which require manually deletion.
+# This command does not delete S3, ECR, and EFS, which require manual deletion.
 ./run-cryptofuzz.sh DESTROY
 ```